robinagandhi/CYBR4360-8366/firewall-concepts.md

 ## A.4 — Rule Ordering Puzzles

 Firewall Rules are evaluated **top to bottom**.
-The **first matching rule wins** — remaining rules are not evaluated.
+The **first matching rule wins**, remaining rules are not evaluated.
 This is one of the most common sources of firewall bugs.
 Finally, the default policy is evaluated only if no rules match.
-The default policy is not a catch-all that applies to every packet — **it only applies to packets that fail to match any rule.** In the puzzles below the default policy is shown at the top of the chain for clarity, but remember that it is only evaluated if no rules match.
+The default policy is not a catch-all that applies to every packet, **it only applies to packets that fail to match any rule.** In the puzzles below the default policy is shown at the top of the chain for clarity, but remember that it is only evaluated if no rules match.

 ### Exercise A.4 — Predict the Outcome

 For each ruleset below, predict what happens.
-Do not test yet — reason it out on paper first.
+Do not test yet, reason it out on paper first.
 Be specific about *why*.

 ---